-During year 2016 TKE was contacted by a customer to renew their current Water Jet control system.
-The customer had reach a limit in their control system that made it time consuming to produce in large quantity.
+During 2016 TKE was contacted by a customer to renew their current Water Jet control system.
+The customer had reached a limit in their control system that made it time consuming to produce in large quantities.

-It was discussed with the customer that the new control system needs to be able to replace the old system with all it´s functionality but possible to manufacture in higher quantity with less man hours.
+It was discussed with the customer that the new control system needs to be able to replace the old system with all it´s functionality but, possible to manufacture in higher quantities with less man hours.

 Key requirements for next generation control system

 TKE started the process by gathering requirements and making a suggestion for the next generation control system.
-Some of the key requirements was that the system is going to be used on maritime classed High Speed Passenger Workboats.
-Thus much of the requirements was set by marine classification bodies.
+Some of the key requirements was, that the system is going to be used on maritime classed High Speed Passenger Workboats.
+Thus much of the requirements were set by marine classification bodies.

-Following requirements was by the marine classification bodies: The control system shall tolerate single point of failure without degradation in performance.
+Following requirements were by the marine classification bodies.
+The control system shall tolerate single point of failure without degradation in performance.

-To accomplish single point of failure without degradation all inputs, process and outputs was made redundant.
+To accomplish a single point of failure without degradation all inputs, processes and outputs were made redundant.

 J1939 based IO was used